mm-zk/github-exp/README.md

 * then in backend - `npm run start` - this will mint NFTs and create the mapping from github names to addresses.
 * // TODO: then in backend, start the oracle
 * // TODO: then in backend, start the thing update github comments when bounties are created
+* in frontend - create .env file with the target repo (see .example.env)
 * then start frontend - from frontend dir - `npm run dev`